BlueBrain/MorphIO/doc/feature/spikeReport.md

          * @return the end time of the latest complete read/write operation or
          *         UNDEFINED_TIMESTAMP if no operation has been issued.
          *
-         * Operations are deemed as complete when the returned future is ready.
+         * Read operations are deemed as complete when the returned future is
+         * ready.
          *
          * The time inverval to which getCurrentTime refers is open on the
          * right.
-That means that no read of write operation may return or take
+That means that upon completion of a read or write operation
-         * a timestamp < getCurrentTime().
+         * no spike read or written may have a timestamp >= getCurrentTime().
          */
         float getCurrentTime() const;

         /**
-         * Read spikes until getCurrentTime becomes > min, the end of the source
+         * Read spikes until getCurrentTime becomes > min, the end of the report
-         * is reached or closed.
+         * is reached or the report closed.
          *
+         * This function fetches all the available data from the source.
+         * If no error occurs and the end is not reached, the min value passed
+         * is also guaranteed to be inside the time window of the data returned.
+         *
          * Preconditions:
-         * - r.getState() is 0 or ENDED.
+         * - r.getState() is OK or ENDED.
          * - The report was open in read mode.
-         * - There is no previous read operation with a pending future.
+         * - There is no previous read or forward operation with a pending
+         *   future.
          * - min >= getCurrentTime() or UNDEFINED_TIMESTAMP.
-         * Throw std::logic_error if one of the preconditions is not fulfilled.
          *
          * Postconditions:
          * Let:
          *  - r be the SpikeReport
          *  - f be the returned future by r.read(min)
-         *  - and s = r.getCurrentTime() before read is called or -inf if
+         *  - and s = r.getCurrentTime() before read is called (s = -inf if
-         *    undefined:
+         *    undefined):
          * After f.wait() returns the following are all true:
          *  - r.getCurrentTime() >= s
-         *  - If r.getState() == 0, then r.getCurrentTime() > min
+         *  - If r.getState() == OK, then r.getCurrentTime() > min
          *  - For each spike timestamp t_s in f.get(),
          *    s <= t_s < r.getCurrentTime() (Note this could collapse to an
-         *    empty interval is r.getState() != 0)
+         *    empty interval if r.getState() != OK)
          *
          * After successful f.wait_for or f.wait_until, the result is the same
          * as above.
 If they time out, no observable state changes.
          *
-         * If the state is FAILED when read is called the result is undefined.
+         * If the state is FAILED or some other operation is still pending
+         * when read is called the result is undefined.
          *
          * @param min The minimum end time until which spikes will be read.
 If
-         *        UNDEFINED_TIMESTAMP, it will be considered as infinite.
+         *        UNDEFINED_TIMESTAMP, it will be considered as -infinite.
+This
+         *        means that as much data as possible will be fetched without
+         *        a minumum.
+         * @throw std::logic_error if one of the preconditions is not fulfilled.
          */
         boost::future< Spikes > read( float min );

         /**
-         * Read all available spikes.
+         * Read spikes until getCurrentTime() == max, the end of the report is
+         * reached or the report closed.
          *
-         * This is a convenience function that behaves like:
-         * read( -inf ) is getCurrentTime() is undefined and
+         * This function is very similar to the normal read, but instead of
+         * specifying a lower bound of getCurrentTime at return, it specifies
+         * a requested strict value.
+The preconditions and postconditions
+         * are the same except for those involving the parameter min which
+         * become:
+         *
+         * Precondition: max > getCurrentTime()
+         * Postcondition: If r.getState() == OK, then r.getCurrentTime() == max
-         * read( getCurrentTime( )) otherwise.
+         *
+         * @throw std::runtime_error if the precondition does not hold.
+         * @sa forward()
          */
-        boost::future< Spikes > read();
+        boost::future< Spikes > readUntil( float max );

-        enum StateFlags { ENDED = 1, FAILED = 2 };
-        /** @return The state of the report after the last completed
-          *  operation. */
-        StateFlags getState() const;

         /**
-         * Write the given spikes to the output and advance latestTime.
-         * If spikes is empty and latestTime is UNDEFINED_TIMESTAMP, this is a
-         * no operation (needed to handle gracefully the copy of empty sources).
+         * Forward to a given absolute timestamp.
          *
+         * In read mode this means skipping data forward until the timestamp
+         * is made current.
+In write mode for streams, consumers are notified
+         * about the progress.
+         *
+         * Preconditions:
+         * - toTimestamp >= getCurrentTime()
+         *
+         * Postconditions:
+         * Let:
+         *  - r be the SpikeReport
+         *  - f be the returned future by r.forward(toTimestamp)
-         * @param spikes
+         * Then:
-         * @param lastestTime a timestamp greater than any timestamp present in
+         *  - After f.wait() returns r.getCurrentTime() == toTimestamp.
+         *  - The postconditions of read operations imply that this function
+         *    throws away the data previous to toTimestamp (or avoids reading
+         *    it at all if possible).
-         *        spikes.
+         *
+         * @throw std::runtime_error if a precondition does not hold.
          */
-        boost::future< void > write( const SpikesPtr& spikes, float latestTime );
+        boost::future< void > forward( float toTimestamp );

-        /*
+        enum State { OK = 0, ENDED = 1, FAILED = 2 };
+        /** @return The state after the last completed operation. */ State getState() const;

+       /**
-         * Closes the report.
+         * Write the given spikes to the output.
          *
-         * In read mode this call forces the state to be changed to ENDED.
-         * Any call waiting in any future will be unblocked as if there was
-         * no more data to be read.
+         * Upon return getCurrenTime() is the greatest of all the spike times
+         * plus an epsilon.
          *
-         * In write mode with stream reports this signals the end of the
-         * report to the consumers.
+         * @param spikes A sorted collection of spikes.
+For every spike, its
+         *        timestamp t must be >= getCurrentTime().
          */
-        void close();
+        void write( const Spikes& spikes );
     }